stnolting/neorv32/README.md

 | WDT       | Watchdog timer                                  |  59 |  45 |           0 |    0 |

-### Exemplary FPGA Setups
+### NEORV32 Processor - Exemplary FPGA Setups

-Exemplary implementation results for different FPGA platforms.
-The processor setup uses *all provided peripherals*, no external memory interface, no PMP and only internal instruction and data memories.
+Exemplary processor implementation results for different FPGA platforms.
+The processor setup uses *all provided peripherals* (but not the _CFU_), no external memory interface and only internal instruction and data memories.
 IMEM uses 16kB and DMEM uses 8kB memory space.
 The setup's top entity connects most of the processor's [top entity](https://github.com/stnolting/neorv32/blob/master/rtl/core/neorv32_top.vhd) signals to FPGA pins - except for the Wishbone bus and the interrupt signals.